2019 Awards Frequently Asked Questions

 Q) When will the winners be announced?

-Finalists are announced in April.
-Winners are announced at EWA’s National Seminar, which is typically held in May.
+A) Finalists are announced in April.
+Winners are announced at EWA’s National Seminar, which is typically held in the late spring.